GlobalFishingWatch/pipe-gaps/README.md

 ### Gap detection pipeline

-The core process can be integrated with different kind of inputs, and outputs.
+The core process can be integrated with different kinds of inputs and outputs.
 Currently JSON and [Google BigQuery] inputs and outputs are supported.
 All configured inputs are merged before processing, and the outputs are written in each output configured.
 This pipeline also allows for "side inputs", which in this case are existing open gaps that can be closed while processing.

-This pipeline can be "naive" (without parallelization, useful for development) or "beam" (allows parallelization through [Apache Beam] & [Google Dataflow]).
+The pipeline can be "naive" (without parallelization, useful for development) or "beam" (allows parallelization through [Apache Beam] & [Google Dataflow]).

 This is an example on how the pipeline can be configured: